Explore Our Affordable Courses

 1. Kudankulam Nuclear Power Plant

 Located in Tamil Nadu, the Kudankulam Nuclear Power Plant is a joint venture between India and Russia.
 It consists of two VVER-1000 pressurized water reactors, each with a capacity of 1,000 MW.
-Kudankulam has been an important milestone in India-Russia nuclear collaboration and played a vital role in enhancing India’s nuclear energy capacity.
+Kudankulam has been an important milestone in the India-Russia nuclear collaboration and played a vital role in enhancing India’s nuclear energy capacity.

 2. Rajasthan Atomic Power Station (RAPS)